Showing posts with label Postcode DN21. Show all posts

 Northorpe • St John the Baptist

-Standing on a mound in the centre of the village our church is an unknown gem.
 The capitals of the sturdy pillars are decorated with scallops, all different.
 There are intriguing masons marks on one of them, a 1498 incised slab, a 1595 brass and a medieval altar stone.

-Open: 13-14th May, Saturday 12noon - 4pm • Sunday 12noon - 4pm.
+Open: 10-11th May, Saturday 10am - 4pm • Sunday 12noon - 4pm.

 Get Involved and Spread the Word!